xxdoc/vbExtra/README.md

 vbForums:
 http://www.vbforums.com/showthread.php?865299

-To read a description of the component or to get help please go to vbForums URL.
+To read a larger description of the component or to get help please go to vbForums URL.
-To download the latest version go to GitHub.

 # You can see that there are two project files, "vbExtra (subclassing inside).vbp" and "vbExtra (subclassing outside).vbp", why?